hill-a/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm Ashley Hill, a PhD student in Artificial Intelligence applied to Mobile Robots.
+I'm Ashley Hill, a brit who has spent his life in france.
+Currently a PhD student in Artificial Intelligence applied to Mobile Robots.
 You can usually find me playing around with Machine Learning, Robotics, Electronics, Astronomy, and Programming.